AREEBAISHTIAQ/Mastermind/README.md

 # Mastermind
-This is my Mastermind game. from "the odin project" curriculum
+This is my Mastermind game from "The odin project" curriculum.